Can an ATV Flip? Common Causes and How to Avoid It

 The vehicle geometry combined with a higher center of gravity makes for a vehicle that requires more from the rider in terms of skills and experience to prevent flipping.
 While not entirely the same, riding an ATV is more like riding a motorcycle than riding a car regarding rider input and how it affects vehicle stability.

-When discussing some of the most common causes for flipping an ATV, it is crucial to keep in mind that it’s usually a combination of the rider not understanding, or exceeding, the fundamental driving characteristics and limitations this type of vehicle has.
+When discussing some of the most common causes for flipping an ATV, it is crucial to remember that it’s usually a combination of the rider not understanding or exceeding the fundamental driving characteristics and limitations of this type of vehicle.

 What Causes an ATV to Flip and How to Avoid It

-Here is a list of some of the most common riding scenarios where an ATV might flip if not operated properly.
+Here is a list of common riding scenarios where an ATV might flip if improperly operated.

-PS: The tips and general guidelines presented in this post do not replace proper training and adequate riding experience.
-Don’t take any unnecessary risks, and make sure to read your specific ATVs’ user manual as it contains tips and advice specific to your vehicle.
+PS: The tips and guidelines in this post do not replace proper training and adequate riding experience.
+Please don’t take any unnecessary risks, and read your specific ATV’s user manual, as it contains tips and advice specific to your vehicle.

 1. When Turning Sharply at Excessive Speeds